-The basis for the above-average results and earnings generated in recent years are the framework and conditions that we have created for automated, algorithmic trading.
+The basis for our above-average results and earnings generated in recent years are the framework and conditions that we have created for automated, algorithmic trading.
 The trading algorithms used in manual and fully automated trading are all based on developments in the company’s own Research and Development division.

 Automated trading is controlled by a computer, i.e. a machine, but of course it cannot think itself, nor can it take decisions.
 It is completely free of emotions and only executes the commands given to it.
 The machine places orders directly on the basis of predefined quantitative (mathematical) models.
 An algorithm decides on the timing and volume of a buy or sell order.
 Parameters are defined by historical and current market data, price differences, trends and other factors.